dwijnbergen/ontop-hackathon-hemafair/README.md

 # Ontop tutorial HemaFAIR
 Materials for the Ontop tutorial during the HemaFAIR Federated Learning Hackathon.
+During the tutorial, data from a small database will be mapped to RDF using Ontop and its mapping language OBDA.

-## Data
+## Source database model
 ```mermaid
 erDiagram
     ASTRONAUTS {